(If you would like to post a comment about anything in this page, go to the Club Talk Room of the Members' Area)

 Before Scotland became the nation we know today, all of the south-eastern region - essentially Lothian - was part of the mighty Anglian kingdom of Northumbria, which stretched from the River Humber (where the port of Hull is located) to the River Forth (where Edinburgh - a Brythonic and English name - stands) and sometimes beyond that.
-The principal language here has been English ever since.
-By the late 10th century, Northumbria was so weakened and divided by incessant Viking incursions along its extensive coastline that it began losing territory north of the River Tweed to what would later become Scotland.
-Among the long-settled families left behind were the Wods who would acquire lands up and down the east side of Scotland, and form confederacies to extend and defend their interests.
+The principal language here has been Anglian Scots ever since.
+By the late 10th century, Northumbria had been so weakened and divided by incessant Viking incursions along its extensive coastline and river systems and by the emergence of an expanding England united under Wessex as the dominant power that, in 1019, it lost its territory north of the River Tweed to what would later become Scotland.
+Among the long-settled peoples left behind were families headed by men known as Wod, some of whom would acquire lands up and down the east side of Scotland, and form confederacies to extend and defend their interests.

 This story is typical of how a number of Scottish clans melded into being.
 Some clan families were founded by well-born Norman and Flemish mercenaries in the pay of warlords or the likes of King David I. Could it be that the Wods accepted the protection and leadership of one of those powerful Norman families who subsequently anglicised their name?

 Admiral Sir Andrew Wood of Largo, Fife, (circa 1455 – 1515) was certainly an offspring of the venerable family referred to at the top of this page.
 He was famous for inflicting many defeats on foreign pirates and privateers as well as squadrons of ships sent by the English government to harass the Scots.
 In the true patriarchal tradition, his successors built a hospital and school in Fife for their kinsmen named Wood, and were conspicuous in Scottish history both politically and militarily: they continued to be a significant influence in British politics and were foremost among the thousands of Scots who contributed enormously to the economic and armed expansion of the British Empire well into the 19th century.
+[Right up to modern times, numerous Scots have been outstanding members of the United Kingdom Parliament: they include Leaders of all the main political parties and several Prime Ministers like the past three.]
 The main line of Sir Andrew’s descendants is considered by the Court of the Lord Lyon King of Arms to be the chiefly one.
 The family's record of succession is complete right down to modern times.
 Our Chief today is Timothy Michael Herbert Fawcett Wood, Representative of the Ancient Family of Wood of Largo and Chief of the Name.

 Lower Largo, on the north bank of the Firth of Forth